 Teach, definitely.
 If someone reading my book can take away a theme or passage that changes his or her life, the book is worth writing.

-Would you rather be forced to listen to Ayn Rand bloviate for an hour or be hit on by an angry Dylan Thomas?
+rather be forced to listen to Ayn Rand bloviate for an hour or be hit on by an

 How many pick-up lines does Dylan Thomas have?
 This, in itself, could go on longer than an hour.
 At least with Ayn Rand talking for an hour straight, I could tune the conversation out.
 I’m really trying to answer this question objectively.

-Would you rather be reduced to speaking only in haiku or be capable of only writing in haiku?
+rather be reduced to speaking only in haiku or be capable of only writing in

 I like to have a cadence or tempo in my books.
 Writing haiku would satisfy that requirement.
 When I speak, I use a lot of words at times, so I don’t think I could live with the standard 5, 7, 5 pattern.